Ultra Vortek: Gameplay

-Synopsis

 Plot

-During an excavation process in South America in the middle of 21st century, archaeologists unearthed an ancient tablet named the Ultra Vortek which referred to both its demonic protector known only as the Guardian and the "Time of Testing", an event where people would send their best fighters to combat against the Guardian to seize full power of the Vortek tablet but failing in defeating him would result in their current society being consumed by the tablet, starting the cycle anew and bringing humanity into a loop until he was defeated.
-A hundred years later after discovery of the artifact, civilization has declined and nations across the world fell apart as a result.
-During this dystopian period, both science and technology have advanced far enough for humans to develop creations of their own such as robots designed to replace manual human labor for cost effectiveness, however they would later become self-aware due to their own ability to reason and after being enslaved for more than 50 years, forming their own society and conflict between humans and robots erupted afterwards.
+During an excavation process in South America in the mid-21st century, archaeologists unearthed an ancient tablet named the Ultra Vortek which referred to both its demonic protector known only as the Guardian and the "Time of Testing", an event where people would send their best fighters to combat against the Guardian to seize full power of the Vortek tablet.
+Failing in defeating him would result in their current society being consumed by the tablet, starting the cycle anew and bringing humanity into a loop until he was defeated.
+A hundred years after discovery of the artifact, civilization declined and nations across the world fell apart as a result.
+During this dystopian period, both science and technology advanced far enough for humans to develop robots designed to replace manual human labor for cost effectiveness.
+However, they become self-aware due to their own ability to reason and, after being enslaved for more than 50 years, form their own society.
+Conflict between humans and robots erupted afterwards.

-Through the human cloning creation process, the Military Industrial Complex developed and designed a new race that would eventually replace soldiers during war due to their survival capabilities that surpassed humans, however a great conflict that broke in the year 2112 lead to some of them escaping and forming their own collective underground gang which, due to their lack of a true leader, very few gangs offer any allegiance to them because of their constantly changing opinions and views as a result.
+Through the human cloning creation process, the Military Industrial Complex developed and designed a new race that would eventually replace soldiers due to their survival capabilities that surpassed humans.
+However, a great conflict that broke in the year 2112 lead to some of them escaping and forming their own collective underground gang.
+Very few gangs offer any allegiance to them because of their lack of a true leader and constantly changing opinions and views.
 As society continued to crumble, many humans joined gangs to rebel against the corrupt government and the rival gangs, with the largest of them residing in the underground and splitting into two factions, one of which possessed powers derived from the Vortek tablet that would cause friction between those who used hand-held weapons, whose tools were regarded by the former as poor substitutes.

 At a certain time period, the Guardian reappears before humanity and announces that he will destroy the world, unless a warrior defeats him in violent combat.
-He allotted a specific amount of time for humanity to select seven of their best fighters and have them compete against one another.
+He allots a specific amount of time for humanity to select seven of their best fighters and have them compete against one another.
 Once the fighter defeats the other warriors, he will open the "Ultra Vortek", combat the Guardian, and if victorious, may then use his newly acquired power to determine the fate of Earth.